Wednesday October 27th (overnight in flight)

 Option B: On the shores of the Sea of Galilee we will meet with a rep from the Beautiful Land Initiative to have participate in a mission project.

 Dinner plans will be made on the go as to what we end up doing that day.
 This may be a good night to pick up pizza and wine and have an evening picnic at our hostel.
-We'll return for one more night to our hostel.

 You'll arrive home mid-day to evening on Monday.